 A little more information: A Teaching Assistantship is a financial award to a graduate student for part-time work in teaching or research while the student pursues study toward an advanced degree.
 Teaching Assistants earn a stipend and receive a tuition remission up to 12 credits per semester.
 Current information on TA salaries can be found on the OGS website here.
 During their first semester, first-year TAs at both the MA and PhD levels teach one section of freshman composition and are required to take English 537 (Teaching Composition), a graded, three-credit practicum that counts towards the required pedagogy or professional studies hours of your degree program.
 After their first semester, TAs teach two sections per semester.
 The award of a Teaching Assistantship also includes graduate student health insurance.

 The Department holds a teacher orientation each semester, and runs a training program and a summative and formative evaluation process so that its Teaching Assistants maintain effective practices and standards.
-Teaching Assistantships begin in the Fall semester, and applications are due by January 15.
-Application forms are available online here or from the Graduate Advisor.
+Teaching Assistantships begin in the Fall semester, and applications are due by January 15, as part of the admission process.
 You should include two recommendation letters from someone willing to write about your potential as a teacher as well as an expository writing sample of 10-15 pages.

 To apply for an A&S Teaching Assistantship, please consult with the Graduate Director in your home department.

 Teaching Assistants must be registered for 6 hours of graduate credit in both Fall and Spring semesters and 3 hours if they teach during the Summer term.
 You can find all there is to know about English department Teaching Assistantships in the Graduate Handbook, pp 48 – 62.